you can turn music on if you like ...

 through eighth-grade students, the highest support for cursive

-handwriting instruction came from first-grader
+handwriting instruction came from first-graders: the

 students least likely to have had any experience learning or using